-Now, create groupings of the types of people who you want to interview and why.
+Next, create groupings of the types of people you want to interview and why.
 Are you looking to speak with prospects, customers, or shoppers?
 Are they in your loyalty program or target customer email list?
 Consider these initial groupings to be the basis for your segmentation strategy.

 For each of these groups, design an interview guide.
-Make sure that there’s a reason behind every question you’re asking (apart from ‘that’s interesting”) so that you don’t waste anyone’s time.
-As a general rule of thumb, the questions you ask should be open-ended enough for your customers to share compelling stories about themselves.
-Here are a few questions that are great conversation starters:
+Make sure there’s a reason behind every question you’re asking (apart from “that’s interesting”) so that you don’t waste anyone’s time.
+As a general rule of thumb, the questions you ask should be open-ended enough for your interviewees to share compelling stories about themselves.
+Here are a few question ideas:

 - What are some key goals that you’re looking to achieve when you’re on our site or using our product?

 - What are some pain points that you regularly face?

-- What resources or information are you looking for that are hard to find?
+- What resources or information are you looking for?

-- What are some ways that you’re using product x, y, or z?
+- What are some ways that you’re using our product?

-Once you have your interview guide in place, you’ll want to define your mode for conducting your interviews.
-Remote conversations will be the most cost effective and will give you access to a wider base of customers and prospects.
+Once you have your interview guide in place, define your method for conducting interviews.
+Remote conversations are likely the most cost-effective and will give you access to a wider base of interviewees.
 In-person meetings will maximize the levels of human interaction in your conversation but are not always practical.
-In an ideal world, you’d use a mix of all of these qualitative research techniques.
+In an ideal world, you’d use a mix of these qualitative research techniques.
 Regardless of your method, you’ll want to cover your bases with the following resources:

 - A tool for recording your interviews (i.e. screen capture software, a webcam, your smartphone, an audio device)

-- A means to transcribe your interviews into a Google Doc that you can analyze collaboratively with team members
+- A means to transcribe your interviews into a shared document that you can analyze collaboratively with team members

 - A notebook so that you can jot down your thoughts, especially for in-person meetings